oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. attribute:: dbObject.attributes

-    This property is an object.
-When ``dbObject.isCollection`` is *false*, this will be an object containing attributes corresponding to the Oracle Database object attributes.
+    This read-only property is an object.
+When :attr:`dbObject.isCollection` is *false*, this will be an object containing attributes corresponding to the Oracle Database object attributes.
 The name of each attribute follows normal Oracle casing semantics.

     Each attribute will have an object that contains: